QuantumMatter/cracking-the-code-dw1/README.md

 # Neural Encoding Analysis

-fMRI data and feature matrices for analyzing neural representations of object stimuli.
+fMRI data from a **single subject** viewing images of objects.
+This dataset contains voxelwise responses from functionally defined ROIs to 81 categories of objects (e.g., airplane, boat, car, tree).

 ## Dataset Overview

-**81 object stimuli** (airplane, armchair, bathtub, etc.) with:
+**81 object categories** with mean responses to 10 images per category:
 - Neural responses from 7 brain regions (696 voxels total)
-- AlexNet features (20-dimensional)
+- AlexNet features: 20 principal components from 5 convolutional layers
-- Word2Vec features (30-dimensional)
+- Word2Vec features: 30 principal components

+**Important**: The neural data (betas) are **mean voxelwise responses** across 10 images per category, derived from a GLM with a regressor for each object category.

-All datasets are **index-aligned**: row `i` in each file corresponds to the same stimulus.
+All datasets are **index-aligned**: row `i` in each file corresponds to the same object category.

 ## Data Files